-Approached by the Department of Community Services (DoCS) to take on the additional service of Adolescent and Family Counsellor.
+Approached by the NSW Department of Community Services (DoCS) to take on the additional service of Adolescent and Family Counsellor in Bathurst.
 Management accepted this proposal and the corresponding funding.
 First funding of a full-time position for the medium term service.

-Due to financial constraints staff had to be reduced to 3.5 workers.
+Due to financial constraints staff in Bathurst had to be reduced to 3.5 workers.
 The Keppel Street property was bought by the NSW Department of Housing, which gave the refuge security of tenure.
-The “Workout Scheme”, supervised by staff, was introduced, to provide residents with job opportunities.
+The “Workout Scheme”, supervised by staff, was introduced in Bathurst to provide residents with job opportunities.

-In response to the Usher Report’s recommendations for the deinstitutionalisation of substitute care for children and adolescents, DoCS increased our funding.
-Initial funding also received for an Outreach worker.
+In response to the Usher Report’s recommendations for the deinstitutionalisation of substitute care for children and adolescents, DoCS increased Veritas funding.
+Initial funding also received for an Outreach worker in Bathurst.

 DoCS’ funding was adjusted towards the end of this year, to somewhat appropriate levels.